mobiusklein/bioinformatics-web-technology-workshop-2015/lecture-1-language/slides.md

 protein.toString()
 console.log(protein.translate)
 ```
-Here, traits are passed on by the prototype.
+Here, traits are passed on by the prototype, which is copied by `Object.create`.

 ### JavaScript Standard Library Resources